sirthias/borer/README.md

 you to write one line per type.
 The best-practice here is to cache the created codec in an `implicit val` or `implicit lazy val` (in case there are circular dependencies between the types).

-Without this explicit caching the code that [Magnolia] creates for constructing the codecs can sometimes become enormous and make compilation as well as runtime unusually slow.
+Without this explicit caching (i.e. when [Magnolia] provides the codecs implicitly, on demand) the code created for recursive ADT hierarchies can quickly become enormous and make compilation as well as runtime unusually slow or even fail.
 (See Magnolia issues [79] and [114] for more info.)

 When you cache the individual codecs in their own respective `val`s (or `lazy val`s) [Magnolia]'s derivation is fast and efficient.